-As of December 31, 2016, the District's investment in capital assets shown on the Statement of Net Position and in Note 3: Capital Assets is \$38,123,697 net of depreciation.
-This is a net increase of \$2,591,192 since December 31, 2015.
+As of December 31, 2017, the District's investment in capital assets shown on the Statement of Net Position and in Note 3: Capital Assets is \$38,185,414 net of depreciation.
+This is a net increase of \$61,717 resulting from asset disposal nearly equally the increase in assets less the increase in accumulate depreciation.
 Capital assets include land, improvements to land, easements, buildings, building improvements, vehicles, machinery, equipment, infrastructure, and all other tangible or intangible assets that are used in operations and that have initial useful lives extending beyond a single reporting period.
 Please refer to Note 3.